 Coldwater Lake Trail is a 8.3 mile lightly trafficked out and back trail located near Toutle, Washington that features a lake and is rated as moderate.
-The trail is primarily used for hiking and mountain biking and is accessible from April until November.
+The trail is primarily used for hiking and mountain biking and is best used from April until November.

 From Castle Rock, drive east 35 miles to the Coldwater Visitor Center in Mount St. Helens National Monument.
 The signed trailhead is immediately following the visitors center on the left.